timm/tested/README.md

     browse succinct summaries of a system's state space.
 - _multi-objective_: Stakeholders have different goals (and some of them might even be contradictory).
 So TESTED lets  according to handle multiple domain objectives, as specified by stakeholders;

+RE config  optimization.
+Ai

+Stakeholder-based testing is a human-in-the-loop exercise.
+Unless we are careful, these people can be overwhelmed by having to look at too much information.
+This is a really big problem.

 Software contains bugs, always